himchan94/team6/README.md

-# fsatcampus bank webapp toy project
+# fastcampus bank webapp toy project

 ## About this project